 If I hadn’t talked to him, there’s a good chance I would have believed the hip belt was for stabilization and the shoulder straps were for weight — instead of the other way around.
 After all, the small backpacks I ever used only had shoulder straps — why would a real pack be any different?

 One of the most important lessons I learned is that half the fun is gearing up for the trip, the anticipation, and the knowledge that, heck yeah, you’re getting out of the office, out of town, and you’re going someplace new.
 That knowledge alone made struggling at the day job a lot easier.
 When you’re looking forward to a long weekend that has nothing to do with mowing the lawn and fixing the backyard fence, oh boy, that’s good stuff.

 So I got to shop for an extra long mummy sleeping bag.
 I found one on sale for $68.
 It’s not a super bag, but it gets the job done.
 The great thing about backpacking is that you can get out there and have a good time with only the basics, and in my mind the basics are a decent pack, a lightweight sleeping pad, and solid hiking boots.
-A fancy tent, great bag, super light rain gear . . . all that stuff you can upgrade over time.
+As for an ultralight backpacking tent, an ultralight sleeping bag, super light rain gear . . . all that stuff you can upgrade over time.

-Part of the challenge is figuring out what clothes you’re going to bring, and while some guys get by with just one pair of underwear, I can’t make it a week without fresh skivvies — even when the chicks aren’t along, too.
+Part of the challenge is figuring out what clothes you’re going to bring, and while some guys get by with just one pair of underwear, I can’t make it a week without fresh skivvies.
 So on your living room floor you load up your pack with all the food, the headlamp, the clothes and jackets, first aid kit, the paperback book, fishing rod, camera, water filter, stove, fuel, and then you lift it up onto your back and think, “Uh oh.”

 The Seven Devils